Novak Djokovic beats Rublev to reach ATP Finals semifinals | Sports-Games

 Djokovic was again almost perfect on his serve, although Rublev managed to break him in the opening game.
 Djokovic broke twice in each set and won the match with his 12th ace.

+Ruud kept alive his hopes of making the semifinals by fighting back from a set down to beat Cameron Norrie 1-6, 6-3, 6-4.
+He now faces Rublev on Friday with a place in the final four on the line for both players.

-Ruud will face Cameron Norrie later Wednesday.
-Norrie was called in as the second alternate after 2018 champion Stefanos Tsitsipas was forced to withdraw with an injury.
+Norrie was called in as the second alternate after 2019 champion Stefanos Tsitsipas was forced to withdraw with an injured elbow.
 Matteo Berrettini was replaced by Jannik Sinner on Tuesday.

+Sinner had won his match just hours after finding out he would play in the tournament and it seemed as if Norrie was going to do the same after a storming start from the British player.

+But Ruud slowly started coming back into the match and leveled following an error-strewn second set from Norrie.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)